Foolproof Tips to Organize Your Home for Back-to-School Success

-As the summer winds down, back-to-school preparations are on the minds of families across the country.
-But don’t let yourself get stressed out!
-Instead, use these foolproof tips and ideas to make this year’s transition back to school better, more painless, and even fun for you and your family.
+As the days get shorter and the summer winds down, thoughts inevitably turn to back-to-school preparations for families across the country.
+Remember that exciting feeling of shopping for new supplies you had when you were younger?
+The process is a lot more challenging when you’re a parent, but don’t let yourself get stressed out!
+Instead, use these foolproof tips and ideas to make this year’s transition better – and even fun for you and your family!
+It’s all about planning ahead, getting organized, and optimizing your space at home for back-to-school success.

 Organize Your Home’s Entry Space

-One of the best places to organize for back-to-school success is right inside your front door!
-Your entryway is the transition zone from the outside world of school and work into the safe haven of your home, so keeping it well-organized and practical is a must.
+Let’s start from the beginning – one of the best places to organize for a smooth back-to-school transition is right inside your front door!
+Your entryway forms a transition zone from the outside world of school and works into the safe haven of your home, so keeping it tidy and practical is a must.
+Creating a well-organized space here will help to curb clutter and chaos from reaching the rest of the house.

-For a breakfast/snack station, designate a drawer, pantry shelf, or cabinet section that’s easy for your kids to reach.
-Ideally, choose a spot that’s away from your cooking and washing area.
-Stock it with favorite snacks, cereals, and kid-friendly tableware and utensils.
+For your breakfast/snack station, choose a drawer, pantry shelf, or cabinet section that’s at a level your kids can reach.
+Ideally, choose a spot away from your cooker and kitchen sink.
+Stock this designated space with your kids’ favorite snacks and cereals, as well as kid-friendly tableware and utensils.
 You can also designate a lower fridge drawer to hold drinks, yogurts, cheese sticks, fruit, and so forth.

 Set Up a Family Command Post

-Designate a wall space in your home with a calendar and a bulletin board, chalk board, or dry erase board.
-Pin and mark to-do lists, after school activities, and schedules for each family member.
+It’s a good idea to set up a schedule where everyone can see the week at a glance.
+Designate a wall space in your home and hang a calendar and bulletin board, chalk board, or dry erase board.
+This is where you can pin and mark to-do lists, after school activities, and schedules for each family member.
+This is also a good place to put a chart for chores, to keep your kids on-task.

-The family command post is also a good place to mount a magazine rack for organizing incoming and outgoing mail, permission slips, or other important documents.
+The family command post is also a good place to mount a magazine rack for organizing incoming and outgoing mail and other important documents.
+This is also a good place to put permission slips, etc. if you decide not to place them in your entryway (see above).

 Plan Ahead for School Clothes

-To help alleviate the frantic morning rush, make it easier on yourself by choosing each kid’s clothing for the whole week on Sunday night!
-You can have a fun “choose-your-outfit” date each Sunday with your child, selecting the outfits she/he wants to wear each day of the week.
+Nobody enjoys the frantic morning rush!
+To make it easier on yourself, choose each kid’s clothing for the whole week on Sunday night.
+You can turn it into a fun ‘choose-your-outfit’ date with your child, giving them a chance to help select the outfits they want to wear each day of the week.
 You can then arrange the outfits with hanger labels, or use a closet organizer.
-Hopefully this eliminates someone crying out “I don’t know what to wear!” five minutes before the bus arrives!
+The idea is to eliminate someone crying out “I don’t know what to wear!” five minutes before the bus arrives!

 Create the Right Bedroom Environment

 Children need a calm and tranquil space to unwind, relax, and refocus.
-Help keep your kid’s bedroom clutter-free by having bins, cubbies and reachable shelves for easy storage in their room.
-You can also make the space more comfortable by adding a cozy rug and a reading chair.
-Also try not to have too many electronic distractions in the bedroom, and make sure to cut off all screen time at least an hour before bedtime.
+Help keep your kid’s bedroom clutter-free by having plenty of bins, cubbies and reachable shelves for easy storage.
+You can also make the space more comfortable by adding a cozy rug and a reading chair or nook.
+It’s a good idea to try and avoid having too many electronic distractions in the bedroom, in order to promote good sleep habits.
+Make sure to cut off all screen time at least an hour before bedtime.

 Speaking of bedtime, a good night’s sleep is absolutely essential to your child’s well-being, happiness, and success.
 Always try to choose bedding that’s soft, free from harmful chemicals, durable, and easy to care for.
-Right now, Lux Collection Twin and Twin XL sheet sets and Twin duvet covers are 30% off at Jennifer Adams - Back to School Collection!
+Check out our Lux Collection Twin and Twin XL sheet sets and Twin duvet covers at Jennifer Adams - Back to School Collection.
+By creating an environment where your child can sleep well and dream well, you’re also helping to lay the foundation for a brighter future and better day ahead.